rastapasta/foodsharing/README.md

 * Conversations
   * Send and receive messages
+  * Highlight/unhighlight of unread messages (sending 'read' signal to backend)
   * Connect to and handle WebSocket chat interface
   * Local Notifications while app runs in the background
   * Touch on Notification directly brings you to corresponding conversation (iOS only for now)